 Creating Maps

-Mapiry gives you three powerful ways to create maps.
-Whether you want AI to do the heavy lifting, prefer manual control, or need to import existing dataโwe've got you covered.
+Mapiry gives you four practical ways to create maps.
+Whether you want a ready-made template, AI help, full manual control, or a bulk import path, you can choose the workflow that fits the job.

 Perfect for: Collections of similar places, discovering new spots, quick prototypes